polyphene/docs.holium.org/docs/command-reference/module/inspect.md

 ## Description

-Command used to list all CIDs that are modules
+Command used to print metadata from a module.

 ### Usage